 How to do it.

 - Choose a weight you know you can get 7 to 8 swings with.
 Complete 5 reps.
 Rest 90-120 seconds and repeat for 4 to 5 sets.
-The following weeks see if you can use a heavier kettlebell.
+In the following weeks see if you can use a heavier kettlebell.

 Kettlebell and bodyweight workout

-Grab your free 20-minute kettlebell amrap here or try this simple kettlebell and bodyweight workout.
+Grab your free 20-minute kettlebell amrap below or try this simple kettlebell and bodyweight workout.